OmarSalemAI/Codsoft-Tasks/README.md

 Applied Decision Tree algorithms for multi-class classification of Iris flower species.
 Explored feature importance and decision boundaries in the classification process.
 Enhanced understanding of classification algorithms and their applications.

+Files:

+IRIS Flower.ipynb: Jupyter Notebook containing the code for Sales Prediction using Linear Regression.
+IRIS.csv: Dataset used for analysis.